tytydraco/yessleep/out/Bones_for_Buddy.md

 They say he didn’t want Buddy to tell his secret.
 That he wasn’t his son anyway.
 He thought he was a saint, housing and feeding the child of another man.
 Justifying it in every way that he could.

-It was exactly one year later when they found Pa dead in his house.
-His head, hands, and feet were missing.
+It was exactly one year later when they found a headless Pa in the house.
 They never found who’d done it, but the town talked.

 I tossed and turned all night after Simon left.